SamBelkacem/COVID19-Algeria-and-World-Dataset/README.md

 # COVID19-Algeria-and-World-Dataset
 A coronavirus dataset with 90 countries constructed from different reliable sources, where each row represents a country, and the columns represent geographic, climate, healthcare, economic, and demographic factors that may contribute to accelerate/slow the spread of the COVID-19.
-The assumptions for the different factors are as follows
+The assumptions for the different factors are as follows:

 - **Geography:** some continents/areas may be more affected by the disease
 - **Climate:** cold temperatures may promote the spread of the virus